The Winner of the 2017 Metatron Prize is…

 jasper avery is a poet and musician from southern arizona, currently pursuing an MFA at Temple University. her work has appeared in fields magazine and & thriving, a collection of work by trans and gender nonconforming poets edited by Gloworm Press.
 Her first chapbook, ghost medicine, is also available from Gloworm.
 She can be found on soundcloud and bandcamp as sunfucked, on instagram @jjasperavery and they tweet @saguarohugger.

 number one earth will be published in 2018.
 In the meantime, you can read an excerpt here.

-Past winners of the Prize include Toronto-based Sofia Banzhaf for her manuscript Pony Castle and New York-based Sarah Jean Grimm for her manuscript Soft Focus, which will officially be released in May.
+jasper avery’s number one earth joins previous winner’s of The Metatron Prize: Toronto-based Sofia Banzhaf for her manuscript Pony Castle and New York-based Sarah Jean Grimm for her manuscript Soft Focus.

 number one earth

 When Natalie Cries

 CLAP FOR ME THAT’S NOT ME